 It’s time to celebrate

 My friend, Lisa, got this recipe many years ago off a Killian’s Beer display.
-I tried a google search and a Pinterest search and couldn’t find anything, so Lisa and I must be the only two people left on earth who make it.
-The rest of the world is missing out so I decided it was my duty to share.
+I tried a Google search and a Pinterest search and couldn’t find anything, so Lisa and I must be the only two people left on earth who make it.
+The rest of the world is missing out.

 By the way, we’ve been collecting recipes, decor and fun on our St. Patrick’s Day Pinterest Board.
 Check it out and follow here.

-And, if you’re in need of an additional recipe to make as a main dish look no further than this Guiness Beef Stew Recipe.
+And, if you’re in need of an additional recipe to make as a main dish around St. Patrick’s Day (or anytime) look no further.
+Guiness Beef Stew Recipe is perfect!
 It’s beef and veggies bathing in a rich broth of Guiness, red wine, and more deliciousness.

-A bonus of making this corned beef is the aroma.
+A bonus of making this corned beef brisket recipe is the aroma.
 It’s like potpourri for your house, only better.
-How could it not smell delicious with all this delicious stuff cooking in beer along with your corned beef?
+How could it not smell delicious with all of these wonderful ingredients cooking in beer along with your corned beef?